ENCODE-DCC/caper/docs/conf_encode_workshop_2019.md

 11. Make the bucket public by adding a `Storage Object Viewer` role for `allUsers` to the bucket.
 This will allow public HTTP access to all files on the bucket, which will be used to visualize some of pipeline outputs (e.g. bigwigs) on a genome browser.

 12. Give write permission to **ALL WORKSHOP PARTICIPANTS* (not for all public users).
 Add `Storage Object Creator` role to all participants.
 This is to give all participants write access to Caper tmp directory `gs://encode-workshop-outputs/caper_tmp` so that `--deepcopy` does not make duplicate files on the shared bucket.
-This will also give them write access to `gs://encode-workshop-outputs/croo` so that their organized outputs generates from Croo will be writte on that bucket directory.
+This will also give them write access to `gs://encode-workshop-outputs/croo` so that their organized outputs generates from Croo will be write on that bucket directory.

 13. Run a Caper server.
 ```bash